Greece must get real, German Finance Minister tells paper

 "Therefore the Greeks must be able to present figures that prove they are sticking to the plan."

-Schaeuble sought to play down concern about divisions within the coalition over policy towards Greece.
+Schaeuble sought to play down concern about divisions within the coalition over policy toward Greece.
 The German parliament will vote on additional powers for the European Financial Stability Facility (EFSF) on September 29.

 "There is so clearly a majority in parliament backing a broader EFSF that the vote will be completely unexciting.
 However the few colleagues who have difficulty with it are getting undue attention in the media," he said.